-During the year ended December 31, 2023, the Board had the Audit Committee, the Remuneration Committee, and the sustainability committee ("Sustainability Committee").
+During the year ended December 31, 2024, the Board had the Audit Committee, the Remuneration Committee and the Sustainability Committee ("Sustainability Committee").

 The current members of the Sustainability Committee are Stephen Gatley (Chair), Patrick F.N.
 Anderson and Samantha Hoe-Richardson.
 The Sustainability Committee meets formally four times per year.
 The Sustainability Committee is responsible for overseeing the governance, compliance, health, safety, environment, social and sustainability risks inherent in the Company's activities.
-The Sustainability Committee's current tasks and objectives include commencing a stakeholder mapping programme, assessing materiality and climate change risks, creating a company-wide risk register and undertaking certain other environmental, social and governance ("ESG") initiatives, including recording and reporting certain ESG-related performance data using the Global Reporting Initiative as the guiding reporting principle.
+The Sustainability Committee's primary current tasks include overseeing the publication of a Sustainability Report prepared in accordance with the Global Reporting Initiative (GRI) standards, work to understand sustainability-related risks, the development and implementation of a sustainability strategy and a roadmap for climate governance, and a socio-economic assessment to help in defining key areas of focus for local investment.
+The Committee also routinely monitors health and safety performance, environmental performance, stakeholder engagement activities and feedback, and policy implementation.

-For the year ended December 31, 2023, and as at the date of this Management Proxy Circular, the Board determined that additional Board committees other than those listed above at the relevant times were not necessary at the Company's stage of development and current activity level.
+For the year ended December 31, 2024, and as at the date of this Management Proxy Circular, the Board determined that additional Board committees other than those listed above at the relevant times were not necessary at the Company's stage of development and current activity level.